rogerbinns/apsw/doc/dbapi.rst

 instead are on the :mod:`apsw` module.
 See :ref:`exceptions` for more details.

-Use :meth:`Cursor.getconnection` to get the associated Connection object from a cursor.
+Use :attr:`Cursor.connection` to get the associated Connection object from a cursor.

 scroll and messages are not available.